grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

   </p>
   <p>
     My next stop was in Tangier.
-After a tremendous 6 hour train ride in the blazing heat (with a little bit of airconditioning, I must say) I arrived in Tangier.
+After a tremendous 6 hour train ride in the blazing heat (with a little bit of air conditioning, I must say) I arrived in Tangier.
 Because of the Ramadan I refrained from eating in front of the general population because it is considered to be rude.
 Hungry and tired I arrived in Tangier and